DaintyJet/Heap-Overflow-Example/README.md

     <img src="Images/I21.png" width=600>

 4. Launch WinDBG and attach the Exploit 1 process to it.
-   1. Open the start Menu and find WinDBG
+   1. Open the start Menu and find WinDBG.

         <img src="Images/I22.png" width=600>